-Start by copying the SPINUP\ANALYTIC\FG1 directory:
+Start by copying the FG_CRUJRA_SPIN directory:

-'''

 cd modipsl/config/ORCHIDEE_OL

-cp -r SPINUP_ANALYTIC_FG1nd MyTestSpinup
+cp -r FG_CRUJRA_SPIN MyTestSpinup

 cd MyTestSpinup

-'''

 Look into the config.card.
 The variables CyclicBegin and CyclicEnd describe the years to loop over.
 Setting these 2 variables in config.card makes the variable CyclicYear available.
 CyclicYear is used in the orchideedriver.card to copy the forcing file.
 As the spinup should represent the land surface at the start of the actual simulation experiment we often use historical climate files and boundary files.
 For this exercise loop over years 1901-1910.
-This implies that the spinup will represent the land surface at the beginning of the 20th century.
+This implies that the spinup will represent the land surface at the beginning of the 20^{th} century.
 Check CyclicBegin and CyclicEnd and modify if necessary.
 Ideally we should use the climate data from 1571 to 1910 to spinup the model and reach equilibrium in the year 1910 which in this exercise the year at which we want to start the actual simulation experiment.
 Such climate data are not yet available so we will cycle over the data we think best represent the conditions of our spinup.
-Set up the simulation to run over 4 forcing periods thus 40 years in total (note that for a global spinup it should be 34 cycles but we want to go faster in this exercise).
+Set up the simulation to run over 4 forcing periods thus 40 years in total.